-Green sea turtle nesting in Florida between 2001-2006 was documented as follows: 2001-581 nests, 2002-9,201 nests, 2003-2,622,2004-3,577 nests, 2005-9,644 nests, 2006-4,970 nests.
-This averages 5,039 nests annually over those 6 years (2001-2006) (NMFS and USFWS 2007a).
-Subsequent nesting has shown even higher numbers (i.e., 2007-12,751 nests, 2008-9,228,2009-4,462,2010-13,225 nests, 2011-15,352,2012-9,617,2013-25,553,2014-3,502;2015-27,975 (http://myfwc.com/research/wildlife/sea-turtles/nesting/2015-nesting-trends/).
+Sea turtle nesting in Florida is rising.
+An average of 5,039 green turtle nests were laid annually in Florida between 2001 and 2006 with a low of 581 in 2001 and a high of 9,644 in 2005 (NMFS and USFWS 2007a).
+Data from the index nesting beaches program in Florida substantiate the dramatic increase in nesting.
+Across the entire state, nesting increased from 2008-2012.
+An average of 10,377 green sea turtle nests were laid annually in Florida during the period with a low of 4,462 in 2009 and a high of 15,352 in 2011 (FWRI 2013).
+There was a drop in 2012 (9,617 nests), and then in 2013 there were 25, 553 nests, in 2014 3,502 nests, and in 2015 27,975 nests (http://myfwc.com/research/wildlife/sea-turtles/nesting/2015-nesting-trends/).
 There are currently no estimates available specifically addressing changes in abundance of individuals on foraging grounds.
 Given the clear increases in nesting, however, it is likely that numbers on foraging grounds will also have increased.

-The potential lethal take of up to 1 green sea turtle from the NA DPS over consecutive 3 year periods will result in a reduction in numbers when takes occur, but it is unlikely to have any detectable influence on the recovery objective and trends noted above.
-In addition, because of the relatively small number of lethal takes as compared to the overall NA DPS population size, we would not anticipate any impact on the species' reproduction described above to have a detectable difference in the first recovery objective for this DPS noted above.
+The potential lethal take of up to 1 green sea turtle from the NA DPS over consecutive 3 year periods will result in a reduction in numbers when takes occur, but it is unlikely to have any detectable influence on the recovery objectives and trends noted above.
+In addition, because of the relatively small number of lethal takes (1 green sea turtles every 3 years) as compared to the overall NA DPS' likely population size, we would not anticipate any impact on the species' reproduction described above to have a detectable difference in the first recovery objective for this DPS noted above.
 Thus, the proposed action will not impede achieving the recovery objectives above and will not result in an appreciable reduction in the likelihood of the NA DPS of green sea turtles' recovery in the wild.